openstack-k8s-operators/os-diff/README.md

             - standalone
 ```

-The `service_command` is the command which provides the required informations.
-It could a simple cat from a config file.
+The `service_command` is the command which provides the required information.
+It could be a simple cat from a config file.
-`cat_output` should be set to true if you want os-diff to get the output of the command and stored the output in a file specified by the key `path`
+`cat_output` should be set to true if you want os-diff to get the output of the command and store the output in a file specified by the key `path`

-Then you can provide a mapping between, in this case the EDPM CRD and the ovs-vsctl output with `config_mapping`
+Then you can provide a mapping between in this case the EDPM CRD, and the ovs-vsctl output with `config_mapping`

 ```
         service_command: 'ovs-vsctl list Open_vSwitch . | grep external_ids | awk -F '': '' ''{ print $2; }'''